 |6 years part time||Apply direct to the University||2017|

 This course was previously called Art & Design: History, Communication, Curation BA(Hons).

-This course is for those passionate about understanding, interpreting and communicating art and design.
-It offers a combination of academic teaching in art and design history and hands-on practice projects inspired by our creative art school environment.
-This distinctive mix will equip you with the knowledge, skills and networks desirable for a range of careers working in and with the thriving creative and cultural industries.
+If you are passionate about understanding, interpreting and communicating art and design, this course may well suit you.
+It combines academic teaching in art and design history with hands-on practice, inspired by our creative art school environment.
+This distinctive mix offers the knowledge, skills and networks for a range of careers in and with the thriving creative and cultural industries.

 You will be taught by a range of experts in histories and theories of art and design who are internationally recognized for their work as academics, researchers, writers, curators and critics.
 You will learn through a lively programme of lectures, seminars, visits and live projects that include activities such as writing essays, curating exhibitions and writing exhibition reviews, delivering presentations, creating digital and physical publications, blog writing and filmmaking.

 Kingston is an associate of the Institute of Contemporary Arts (ICA).
 You will get free membership, participate in seminars and events, and have the opportunity to become a Kingston/ICA intern.